multiversx/mx-docs/docs/wallet/wallet-token.md

 To get started, open up the [Elrond web wallet](https://wallet.elrond.com/).
 You can create a new wallet if you do not have one or import your existing wallet.
 Here is a [guide](https://docs.elrond.com/wallet/web-wallet/) to help you navigate.

-Navigate to **ISSUE** section and click on **Tokens**.
+On the left sidebar, from the **ISSUE** section click on **Tokens**.

 ![issue-token}](/wallet/wallet-tokens/issue-token.png)

 :::note
-Web Wallet will handle the preparation of the transaction.
+The Web Wallet will handle the preparation of the transaction.
 Therefore, if you'd want a token with a supply of 10 and 2 decimals, you should simply put 10 as supply and 2 as number of decimals.
 :::

-When creating a token, you are required to provide the token name, a ticker, the initial supply, and the number of decimals for display purposes.
+When creating a token, you are required to provide the token name, a ticker, the initial supply, and the number of decimals.
 In addition to these, tokens' properties should be set.

 Useful resources: